 Cambridge International Examinations prepares school students for life, helping them to develop an informed curiosity and a lasting passion for learning.

-CIE international qualifications are recognised by the world’s best universities and employers, giving students a wide range of options in their education and career.
-As a not-for-profit organisation, CIE devote our resources to delivering high-quality educational programmes that can unlock learners’ potential.
+CAIE international qualifications are recognised by the world’s best universities and employers, giving students a wide range of options in their education and career.
+As a not-for-profit organisation, CAIE devote our resources to delivering high-quality educational programmes that can unlock learners’ potential.

 Cambridge Secondary 1 (Checkpoint) develops skills and understanding in English, mathematics and science for the first three years of secondary education (VI to VIII).
 It combines a world-class curriculum, high-quality, integrated assessment and provides excellent preparation for Cambridge Secondary 2 (IGCSE) and other educational programmes.
 Checkpoint tests can be used to monitor learners’ readiness for the next stage of education.